3 Reasons to Avoid Using a Shared Drive

-A shared drive still has its place in homes and businesses, but to what extent should you use one?
-And are there any solutions to the issues shared drives currently have?
+A shared drive is still used in many homes and businesses.
+Though there are some benefits to using one, there are pitfalls as well.
+To what extent should you use one?
+Are there any solutions to the issues shared drives currently have?
+Here’s a breakdown.

 What Is a Shared (Network) Drive?